Create an External Party (Wallet)¶

 Choosing a party hint¶

-A party ID is defined as ${partyHint}::${fingerprint}.
-The partyHint is a user friendly name for the party and can be anything that is unique for the fingerprint, e.g. “alice”, “bob” or “my-wallet-1”.
+The unique party id is defined as ${partyHint}::${fingerprint}.
+The partyHint is a user friendly name and can be anything that is unique for the fingerprint, e.g. “alice”, “bob” or “my-wallet-1”.

 If you want to be to derive your party IDs from the public key, you can use a static party hint for all parties with different fingerprints, or also derive party hint from the public key, too.